mcneel/developer.rhino3d.com/_guide_topics/opennurbs/getting_started.md

 ## Prerequisites

 openNURBS is intended for *skilled* C++ and .NET developers.
-Please read [What is OpenNURBS?]({{ site.baseurl }}/guides/opennurbs/what_is_opennurbs) if you have not already.
+Please read [What is openNURBS?]({{ site.baseurl }}/guides/opennurbs/what_is_opennurbs) if you have not already.
 It is also presumed that you have an application that wishes to access *3dm* files outside of Rhinoceros.

 ## Supported Compilers